Saturday Shoots

-Shoots normally take place every first and third Saturday of the month
+Regular club shoots normally take place every first and third Saturday afternoon of the month from 3pm to sunset

 Dedicated sport shooters:

-Every dedicated sport shooter participating in handgun or SLR will be required to place a minimum of 5 shots on the regulation scoring target shown below to submit to your sporting body as a sport shooting activity for your section 16 licence.
+Every dedicated sport shooter participating in handgun or SLR will be required to place a minimum of 5 shots on the regulation scoring target shown below to submit to your sporting body (Natshoot or FOSA) as a sport shooting activity for your section 16 licence.
+Dedicated status must not be used as a loophole to obtain licences for restricted semi-automatic rifles and shotguns.

 This target will be attached onto one of the standard targets during the event.
 You are responsible for your own target and to ensure it is signed by the range officer.

-For shotgun events you will be required to shoot 5 shots on 5 steel plates within a required time with or without a reloading drill incorporated into the drill.
+For shotgun events you will be required to shoot a minimum of 5 shots on 5 steel plates within a required time with or without a reloading drill incorporated into the drill.
 There is a different score sheet for shotguns that must be signed by the RO.

 Range register: